 - Attention to working and safety conditions and the working environment

-First analysis of internal rules and practices in relation to the forty principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C) and the recruitment policy, which must be open, transparent and merit-based (OTM-R).
-Macro" approach carried out by the Coordination Team to identify the main trends, strengths and weaknesses of AMU in terms of recruitment, career and quality of working life (rating)
+- Firstanalysis of internal rules and practices with respect to the forty principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C) and the recruitment policy which must be open, transparent and merit-based (OTM-R).
+Macro" approach carried out by the Coordination Team to identify the main trends, strengths and weaknesses of AMU in terms of recruitment, career and quality of working life (rating).

-Consultation by survey of the entire community on key themes
+- Survey-basedconsultation of the entire community on key issues

 WG 1: Support for doctoral students